-The UoA meets national and international requirements for the protection of ETP species PI 2.3. .1 The UoA does not hinder recovery of ETP species rieet, such interactions are not common, but direct estimates deaths of 10 000-12 000 birds per year in 200 et al., 2011).
-Northern fulmars, cormorants (Phalace razorbills are the birds most often drowned in fishin specific, targeted inshore gillnet fishery for lumpsucker Greenland halibut raising particular cause for concern. Žydelis et al (2013) present a global review of incidenta They conclude that species suffering potentially sign include common guillemot (Uria aalge) and thick-bille conclude that although reports of seabird bycatch in magnitude of this phenomenon is poorly known f not common, but direct interv 000 birds per year in 2009-10fa ars, cormorants (Phalacrocora) often drowned in fishing gea et fishery for lumpsucker and th icular cause for concern.
-Iobal review of incidental catch suffering potentially significant ria aalge) and thick-billed guille ts of seabird bycatch in gillnets non is poorly known for all views with fishermen yielded or the coastal fisheries (Fangel x spp.), black guillemots and r in Norway, with the highly e northern longline fishery for of seabirds in gillnet fisheries. : impacts of gillnet mortality emot (Uria lomvia).
-Also, they are relatively numerous, the regions.
-Further, population been feasible. e the tusk and ling fisheries gill n ets and longlines are deployed (which can be verified by VMS) and see also vessel distribution maps in Figs. 3 and 4, the depth of fishing (below the feeding range of divers), it is likely that the UoAs do hinder the recovery of ETPs.
-SG60 is met There is no independent verification that there are indeed no seabirds bycaught in the fisheries as the elog seems to suggest.
-SG80 is not met on maps in Figs. 3 and 4, and is likely that the UoAs do not no seabirds bycaught in these Although there is no record of any seabird bycatch, general knowledge of problems elsewhere suggests that more documentation of this lack of by-catch should be available and without this positive documentation one cannot state with a high degree of confidence that the UoAs have no significant direct effect on the ETPs SG100 is not met c Indirect e ffects Guidep ost Indirect effects have been considered and are thought to be highly likely to not create unacceptable impacts.
+NFA Norwegian Ling & Tusk The UoA meets national and int ternational requirements for the protection of FTP species PI 2.3 .1 and protection of 211 species The UoA does not hinder recovery of ETP species fleet, such interactions are not common, but direct interviews with fishermen yielded estimates deaths of 10 000-12 000 birds per year in 2009-10for the coastal fisheries (Fangel et al., 2011).
+Northern fulmars, cormorants ( Phalacrocorax spp.), black guillemots and razorbills are the birds most often drowned in fishing gear in Norway, with the highly specific, targeted inshore gillnet fishery for lumpsucker and the northern longline fishery for Greenland halibut raising particular cause for concern. Žydelis et al (2013) present a global review of incidental catch of seabirds in gillnet fisheries.
+They conclude that species suffering potentially significant impacts of gillnet mortality include common guillemot ( Uria aalge ) and thick-billed guillemot ( Uria lomvia ).
+Also, they conclude that although reports of seabird bycatch in gillnets are relatively numerous, the magnitude of this phenomenon is poorly known for all regions.
+Further, population modelling to assess effects of gillnet bycatch mortality on seabird populations has rarely been feasible.
+Considering the location where the tusk and ling fisheries gill nets and longlines are deployed (which can be verified by VMS) and see also vessel distribution maps in Figs. 3 and 4, and the depth of fishing (below the feeding range of divers), it is likely that the UoAs do no hinder the recovery of ETPs.
+SG60 is met There is no independent verification that there are indeed no seabirds bycaught in these fisheries as the elog seems to suggest.
+SG80 is not met Although there is no record of elsewhere suggests that more of and without this positive documenthat the UoAs have no significant SG100 is not met documentation of this lack of nentation one cannot state wit by-catch should be available С Indirect e ffects Guidep ost t Indirect effects have been considered and are thought to be highly likely to not create unacceptable impacts.
 There is a high degree of confidence that there are no significant detrimental indirect effects of the fishery on ETP species.
-Met?
-Y N Justific ation Indirect effects may include "ghost" fishing, removal of prey and pollut disturbance/interference of feeding or breeding behavior of ETP species.
-Ghost fishing is not an issue in the ling and tusk fishery, for both gill and pollution, as well as e.g. TP species. or both gillnets and longlines. obstructions, it can and is recovered.
+Met? ١ Υ N Justific ation Indirect effects may include "gh disturbance/interference of feed Ghost fishing is not an issue in the ling and tusk fishery, for both gillnets and longlines.
+Where gear becomes entangled, for example on seabed obstructions, it can and is recovered.
 Gear is expensive and there is little economic sense in giving up on a recovery attempt.
 Good local knowledge and gear design and deployment further reduces snagging.
-As noted in the Barents Sea Ecosystem Assessment (Barentsportal, 2017) factors listed as responsible for the declining Barents Sea region probably in of white-tailed eagles and lag oceanographic changes. trends (in seabird populations volve food shortage, predation gged effects from previous by) in the western parts of the from an increasing population -catch in fisheries, as well as All vessels are fully MARPOL interview).
-The fishers are a encountered, and relevant pro compliant, with waste and on actively encouraged to pick up ovisions are made on-shore to bil handling protocols (Client p litter from the sea when deal with such collected litter
+As noted in the Barents Sea Ecosystem Assessment (Barentsportal, 2017) factors listed a responsible for the declining trends (in seabird populations) in the western parts of the Barents Sea region probably involve food shortage, predation from an increasing population of white-tailed eagles and lagged effects from previous by-catch in fisheries, as well a oceanographic changes.
+All vessels are fully MARPOL of interview).
+The fishers are accentocountered, and relevant proving the state of the state tively encouraged to pick u p litter from the sea when